 You can deploy Exasol on AWS using either of the following options.

 Option 1: Using Cloud Deployment Wizard

-Exasol recommends configuring and deploying an Exasol cluster or single node system using Exasol Cloud Deployment Wizard for public clouds.
+Exasol recommends configuring and deploying an Exasol cluster or single node system using Exasol Cloud Deployment Wizard.
 The wizard guides you through the sizing, configuration, and deployment process.
 Internally it uses and parameterizes the standard CloudFormation templates.

-After configuring your cluster, you can either launch your AWS stack or you can download the pre-configured CF template.
-When you select Launch Stack option, it opens with the AWS CloudFormation UI to proceed with the deployment process.
-In the CloudFormation UI, you can once more review and customize all settings.
+After configuring your cluster, you can either launch your AWS stack or you can download the pre-configured CloudFormation template.
+When you select the Launch Stack option, it opens with the AWS CloudFormation UI to proceed with the deployment process.
+In the CloudFormation UI, you can review and customize the stack settings.

 If you don't want to use the configuration recommendations of the wizard, you can use the CloudFormation templates to install Exasol.
 For detailed instructions, refer to Exasol Installation Using CloudFormation Templates section.

 After installing Exasol on AWS, you can do the following: